dschrempf/nix-script/README.md

 ### Exporting a script

-In `nix-script` version 1, it was common to run up against the limits of a single file, whether that meant having namespace issues or simply a single file becoming unwieldy.
-Getting aroung this commonly meant giving up on all the nice things that nix-script provided (like faster feedback loops and transparent compilation caching) so it was a tough tradeoff.

-Nix-script version 2 has two new flags to help with this: `--build-root` and `--export`.
-Once you get to the point in your program's life cycle where you need multiple files, tell nix-script where the project root is with `#!buildRoot` (or `--build-root`) and we'll include all the files in that directory during builds.
+Version 2 of `nix-script` introduced two new flags: `--build-root` and `--export` to handle multiple files.
+In detail, if your script needs multiple files, tell `nix-script` about the project root with `#!buildRoot` (or `--build-root`), and it will include all the files in that directory during builds.
-This lets you do things like splitting out your source into multiple files, all of which will be checked when we try to determine whether or not we have a cache hit.

-Once even that is not enough, you can include `--export` in your nix-script invocation to print out the `default.nix` that we would have used to build your script.
-If you put that (or any `default.nix`) inside the directory specified in `#!buildRoot`, we'll use that instead of generating our own.
+You can also export (`--export`) the Nix derivation `default.nix` created by `nix-script`.
+If you put that file (or any `default.nix`) in your build root, `nix-script` will use that one instead of generating a new one.

-Once you get to the point of having a fully-realized directory with a `default.nix` inside, you've arrived at a "real" derivation, and you can then use any Nix tooling you like to further modify your project.
+Once you get to the point of having a directory with a `default.nix`, you have arrived at a "real" derivation, and you may use any Nix tooling to further modify your project.

 ### Parsing Directives

-If you are making a wrapper script for a new language, you can also use `--build-root` to hold package manager files and extremely custom `build.nix` files.
+If you are making a wrapper script for a new language, you can also use `--build-root` to hold package manager files and custom `build.nix` files.
 We also provide a `--parse` flag which will ask `nix-script` to parse any directives in the script and give them to you as JSON on stdout.

-**Caution:** be aware that the format here is not stable yet and may change in backwards-incompatible ways without a corresponding major version bump in nix-script.
+**Caution:** be aware that the format here is not stable yet.
 If you have any feedback on the data returned by `--parse`, please open an issue!

 ## `nix-script-bash`

-`nix-script-bash` exists to let you specify exact versions of your dependencies via Nix.
+`nix-script-bash` lets you specify dependencies of Bash scripts.
 For example:

 ```bash
 #!/usr/bin/env nix-script-bash